kryptonian19/FlightTrader/README.md

       i.
 Sign-Up Page:
         Users can register by providing their name, email, phone number, and password.
         A visually engaging form is presented with user-friendly input fields.
+      ii.
 Login Page:
         Registered users can log in using their email and password.
         Validation ensures secure authentication.
 Index Page

 The primary dashboard for users post-login.